U.S. safety agency probes 10 Tesla crash deaths since 2016

 Tesla did not immediately respond to a request for comment.

+Reuters first sought a full list from NHTSA more than a year ago under a public records request.
+The list only includes the state and month the crashes occurred.

-NHTSA has said previously it had opened 28 special crash investigations into Tesla crashes, with 24 pending.
+Previously, NHTSA said it had opened 28 special crash investigations into Tesla crashes, with 24 pending.
 The spreadsheet shows a February 2019 crash where Autopilot use was undetermined.

-Autopilot, which handles some driving tasks, was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016, U.S investigators have said.
+Autopilot, which handles some driving tasks, was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016, the National Transportation Safety Board (NTSB) has said.
+The NTSB has criticized Tesla’s lack of system safeguards for Autopilot, which allows drivers to keep their hands off the wheel for extended periods.

 The spreadsheet shows NHTSA has opened eight investigations into Tesla crashes since March.